samyadeepbasu/home/_pages/about.md

 News
 ======
+ (December 2023) : Paper on few-shot finetuning accepted to AAAI 2024!

  (August-October 2023): Starting a part-time research internship with Adobe Research till December!; Paper Accepted to EMNLP 2023!

  (July 2023): Excited to announce two new projects : (i) Improving CLIP using knowledge distillation from diffusion models; (ii) Benchmark for text-guided  image editing methods!